-CHEM 456: Instrumental Analysis
+CHEM 456: Instrumental Analysis 3 cr.
 Prerequisite: CHEM 304.
 Modern instrumental analysis.
 Three hours of lecture.

-CHEM 456L: Instrumental Analysis Laboratory
+CHEM 456L: Instrumental Analysis Laboratory 1 cr.
 Prerequisite: Credit or registration in CHEM 456.
 One hour instruction and two hours of lab.

-CHEM 464: Intermediate Organic Chemistry
+CHEM 464: Intermediate Organic Chemistry 3 cr.
 Prerequisites: CHEM 266 and 304.
 Selected topics in organic chemistry including reaction mechanisms, synthesis, and stereochemistry.
 Three hours of lecture.

-CHEM 467: Chemical Synthesis
+CHEM 467: Chemical Synthesis 2 cr.
 Prerequisite: CHEM 266L.
 Laboratory preparation of inorganic, organic, and organometallic compounds using advanced laboratory techniques.
 One hour of lecture and five hours of lab.

-CHEM 470: Advanced Inorganic Chemistry
+CHEM 470: Advanced Inorganic Chemistry 3 cr.
 Prerequisite: Credit or registration in CHEM 304.
 Modern theoretical and structural inorganic chemistry.
 Three hours of lecture.
-CHEM 490: Independent Study
+CHEM 490: Independent Study 1-3 cr.

-1-3 cr.
-1-3 cr.

 Prerequisite: Consent of the department.
 Laboratory and/or library research.
 Three hours of laboratory per credit hour.

-CHEM 495: Special Topics in Chemistry
+CHEM 495: Special Topics in Chemistry 1-3 cr.
 Prerequisite: Consent of the Department.
 In-depth study of special areas in chemistry.
 May be repeated when topic varies.
 One to three hours of lecture.

-CHEM 609: Introduction to Chemical Physics
+CHEM 609: Introduction to Chemical Physics 3 cr.

-3 cr.
-3 cr.

 Prerequisites: CHEM 304 and MATH 223.
 A continuation of CHEM 304.
 Three hours of lecture.

-CHEM 615: Principles of Environmental Chemistry

-Prerequisite: CHEM 255 and 266, PHYS 252, and three hours of biology--or consent of the department.
+CHEM 615: Principles of Environmental Chemistry 3 cr.
+Prerequisite: CHEM 255 and 266, PHYS 252, and three hours of biologyor consent of the department.
 Principles of chemistry and chemical technology pertinent to the environment.
 Topics include air and water quality; toxic, agricultural, and domestic chemicals; energy sources; waste disposal; and nuclear chemistry.
 Three hours of lecture.

-CHEM 630: Materials Science
+CHEM 630: Materials Science 3 cr.
 Prerequisite: CHEM 304 or consent of the department.
 Polymer chemistry, solid state chemistry, crystallography, and chemistry of modern materials.
 Three hours of lecture.

-CHEM 656: Instrumental Analysis
+CHEM 656: Instrumental Analysis 2 cr.

-2 cr.
-2 cr.

 Prerequisite: CHEM 304.
 Modern instrumental analysis.
 Two hours of lecture.
-CHEM 656L: Instrumental Analysis Laboratory
+CHEM 656L: Instrumental Analysis Laboratory 2 cr.
 Prerequisite: Credit or registration in CHEM 656.
 One hour instruction and five hours of lab.

-CHEM 664: Intermediate Organic Chemistry Prerequisites: CHEM 266 and 304.
+CHEM 664: Intermediate Organic Chemistry 3 cr.
+Prerequisites: CHEM 266 and 304.
 Selected topics in organic chemistry including reaction mechanisms, synthesis, and stereochemistry.
 Three hours of lecture.

-CHEM 667: Chemical Synthesis
+CHEM 667: Chemical Synthesis 2 cr.
 Prerequisite: CHEM 266L.
 Laboratory preparation of inorganic, organic, and organometallic compounds using advanced laboratory techniques.
 One hour of lecture and two hours of lab.

-CHEM 670: Advanced Inorganic Chemistry
+CHEM 670: Advanced Inorganic Chemistry 3 cr.
 Prerequisite: Credit or registration in CHEM 304.
 Modern theoretical and structural inorganic chemistry.
 Three hours of lecture.

-CHEM 690: Independent Study
+CHEM 690: Independent Study 1-3 cr.
 Prerequisite: Consent of the department.
 Laboratory and library research.
 One to three hours credit.
 May be repeated for up to a total of three credit hours.
 Three hours of laboratory per credit hour.

-CHEM 785: Selected Topics in Chemistry for Teachers
+CHEM 785: Selected Topics in Chemistry for Teachers 3 cr.
 Prerequisite: CHEM 266.
 May be repeated for credit when topics vary.
 Topics chosen from modern developments in chemistry of particular value to science instruction.
 Three hours of lecture.

-CHEM 790: Special Topics in Chemistry
+CHEM 790: Special Topics in Chemistry 3 cr.
 Special topics in Chemistry which may be repeated as topics vary from term to term.

-CHEM 795: Independent Study in Chemistry
+CHEM 795: Independent Study in Chemistry 3 cr.
 Independent study in chemistry.
 An independent project or study directed by an assigned faculty member.

-CHEM 799: Thesis
+CHEM 799: Thesis 3 cr.
 Thesis.
 Research project carried out under the supervision of assigned faculty member.
 May be repeated.
 COMMUNICATIONS